Bitget Review

 | Mobile Rating | 4.7/5 | 4.5/5 | 4.6/5 | 4.5/5 | 4.4/5 |

 Numbers on a table only tell part of the story.
-Here is what I noticed using each platform.
+Here is how each platform compares on the dimensions that matter most.

 Bitget vs Binance: Binance has deeper order books and processes more volume.
 Their $1 billion SAFU fund dwarfs Bitget's $300 million.
-On pure fee comparison, Binance's futures taker is 0.01% cheaper (0.05% vs 0.06%), which saved about $8 per month on my volume.
+The table lists a 0.05% futures-taker fee for Binance and 0.06% for Bitget.
+Calculate costs from current schedules.
 But Binance's copy trading is an afterthought.
 The trader pool is small, the analytics are shallow, and the feature gets minimal investment.
 If copy trading matters to you, Bitget is not close to a contest.
 If you just want the biggest, most liquid exchange with no interest in copying other traders, Binance is the better fit.

 Bitget vs Bybit: This is the most interesting comparison because both exchanges target derivatives traders.
 Bybit's futures taker fee sits at 0.055%, splitting the difference between Bitget (0.06%) and Binance (0.05%).
 Bybit's copy trading has grown quickly but the trader pool is still roughly one-tenth the size of Bitget's.
-During my testing, I found Bybit's trader analytics less detailed.
+Bybit's trader analytics are also less detailed.
 You get basic win rate and P&L but not the Sharpe ratios, drawdown stats, and follower-specific returns that Bitget provides.
 For pure derivatives trading without copy trading, Bybit and Bitget are close to interchangeable.
 For copy trading plus derivatives, Bitget wins.

 Bitget vs OKX: OKX has a lower base spot maker fee at 0.08% compared to Bitget's 0.10%.
 That adds up if you do high-volume spot trading.
 OKX also has a $400 million protection fund.
 But OKX's copy trading has fewer traders (about 5,000 elite traders vs Bitget's 100,000+) and the feature receives less platform attention.
 OKX lists fewer cryptocurrencies overall.
 Both are solid derivatives exchanges that are not available in the US.
 Choose OKX if lower spot maker fees matter.
 Choose Bitget if copy trading matters.